Creditors approve restructuring plan for troubled Thai Airways

-Thai Airways International's (THAI.BK) creditors have voted to approve the airline's restructuring plan, the flag carrier said on Wednesday, as it seeks to recover from financial problems suffered long before the coronavirus pandemic.
+BANGKOK (Reuters) - Thai Airways International’s creditors have voted to approve the airline’s restructuring plan, the flag carrier said on Wednesday, as it seeks to recover from financial problems suffered long before the coronavirus pandemic.

 Last year, a court approved the airline’s request for bankruptcy protection and debt restructuring worth about 245 billion baht ($7.80 billion)